tpayne/kubernetes-examples/YAML/RollingUpdate/README.md

 The `--record` option will record the history of changes to the deployment.

+This command will dump the deployment as YAML, so you can look at it...

+    % kubectl get deploy logicapp-deployment -o yaml -n logicapp-pro

 If everything has worked as expected, then this will generate output like the following...

     mac:LoadBalancer bob$ kubectl get all -n logicapp-prod